lynx-software/lynx-software/README.md

 - 👋 Hi, I’m Lynx
 - 👀 I’m interested in web development, mobile app development, and C++
-- 🌱 I’m currently learning Javascript and Python, and always seeking to improve with C++
+- 🌱 I have experience using C++, Python, and Javascript

 <!---
 viridis-lyncis/viridis-lyncis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.